Wyko/essential_deathworlders/content/books/good-training/9-aftermath.md

 "And if he could?"
 Regaari showed a positively evil grin, "What would you be willing to bet?"

-"Hmm…" Adam stroked his chin.
-"Y’know, we could really use a laundry boy around here…especially since next week is Gravball *and* sim week.
+"Hmm..."
+Adam stroked his chin.
+"Y’know, we could really use a laundry boy around here... especially since next week is Gravball *and* sim week.
 Just think of all those stinky shorts!"

 Hoots and jeers of approval from all gathered.
 Regaari blanched just a little.